Memorable Movie Meals for Thanksgiving

 Sofia Coppola’s The Beguiled, a historical drama set in a girl’s academy during the Civil War, illustrates just how brutal dining etiquette can be for Southern ladies (who include Nicole KidmanKirsten Dunst, and Elle Fanning).
 While hunting for wild mushrooms, students discover a wounded Union soldier (Colin Farrell) just outside their gates and bring him home to recuperate as good manners would dictate.
 For Vox, the film’s period manners, however, mask its dark comedy where “a candlelit dinner table becomes a minefield of dramatic irony.”
 Indeed, Coppola told The Guardian that she was drawn to the story “to represent an exaggerated version of all the ways women were traditionally raised there just to be lovely and cater to men.”
 When their guest overstays his welcome and betrays their trust, the ladies respond by serving him a fateful dish of wild mushrooms.

-Watch The Beguiled on iTunes or Amazon!
+Watch The Beguiled on Apple TV or Amazon!

 The Dinner Dress clip from The Beguiled